 Indeed, I kind of consider my connection to DC United to be like my connection to Crystal Palace.
 Like most American soccer fans, I follow the European game and have a team I root for over there.
 Despite having no real linkage to south London.
 I follow Crystal Palace solely because they were the coolest name in the simplistic soccer management game I played on my trusty Commodore 64 in the mid-1980s, and over the years, that translated into my following their scores, players, and fates.
 Heck, I even wound up buying a Crystal Palace jersey.

-But I’m not really a fan of Crystal Palace.
-I’m not from south London, I don’t particularly fancy their style of play these days, and when they got bumped from the Premiership a few years back after a brilliant run through the Championship, I thought that was a shame, but that was it.
+But I’m not really a fan of Crystal Palace in the way people from South London can be.
+I don’t particularly fancy their style of play these days, and when they got bumped from the Premiership a few years back after a brilliant run through the Championship, I thought that was a shame, but that was it.
 Likewise, when DC United won their MLS championships, I thought it was great, but I didn’t go down to RFK Stadium for the victory celebrations, and nor am I downcast when they drop matches.